The Difference Between A Hurricane, Typhoon, And Cyclone

 Depending on the strength of the wind, objects like trees and buildings can be severely damaged, or in some cases, completely flattened.

-Consistent strong gusts of winds can also worsen the effect of flooding and storm surge.
-It can drive flood waters deeper inland, extending the damage caused by flooding.
-The strength and height of the storm surge will also be impacted by the wind speed, which will have a direct impact along the shoreline directly hit by a hurricane.
+Consistent strong wind gusts can also worsen the effect of flooding and storm surge.
+It can drive floodwaters deeper inland, extending the damage caused by flooding.
+The strength and height of the storm surge will also be impacted by the wind speed, which will have a direct impact along the shoreline hit by a hurricane.
 This brings me to the last component of a hurricane that can be the most destructive part of a hurricane.

 3) Storm Surge

-Storm surge can be seen as the abnormal rise in the sea level as a result of a hurricane, where both the low-pressure system in the center of the storm, as well as the high wind speeds, cause an abnormal rise in water levels.
-The storm surge dramatically builds up in height as the ocean floor becomes more shallow near the shoreline as the hurricane approaches coastal regions.
+Storm surge can be seen as the abnormal rise in sea level as a result of a hurricane, where both the low-pressure system in the center of the storm, as well as the high wind speeds, cause a rise in water levels.
+The storm surge dramatically builds up in height as the ocean floor becomes shallower near the shoreline as the hurricane approaches coastal regions.

 The height of a storm surge is determined by